Chapter 1.12

 1.12.130 Criminal penalties.

-A. Any person who has been found to have committed a civil violation pursuant to FMC 1.12.100 within the past five years and upon conviction of a subsequent violation of this chapter will be deemed to have committed a misdemeanor and shall be subject to criminal prosecution and shall be fined in a sum not exceeding $1,000 or be imprisoned for a term not exceeding one year or be both fined and imprisoned.
-Every day of continued noncompliance with a notice of violation, stop work order, or emergency order enforced in accordance with this chapter and/or any of the code provisions that incorporate this chapter by reference is a separate offense.
+A. Any person who has been found to have committed more than one civil violation pursuant to FMC 1.12.020 within a five-year period, and having been found to have committed a subsequent violation of this chapter, will be deemed to have committed a misdemeanor and shall be subject to criminal prosecution and shall be fined in a sum not exceeding $1,000 or be imprisoned for a term not exceeding one year or be both fined and imprisoned.
+Every day of continued noncompliance with a notice of violation, stop work order, or emergency order enforced in accordance with this chapter and/or any of the code provisions that incorporate this chapter by reference is a separate violation.

 B. The above criminal penalty may also be imposed:

-1. For any other violation of any of the code provisions that incorporate this chapter by reference; and
+1. For any violation of any of the code provisions that incorporate this chapter by reference at the discretion of the Director; or

 2. For any willful, intentional, or bad faith failure or refusal to comply with the standards or requirements of any of the code provisions that incorporate this chapter by reference.
+Failure to take corrective action within 30 days of a compliance deadline shall be deemed a willful, intentional refusal to comply under this section.
 (Ord.
+2237 § 1 (Exh.
+1), 2024; Ord.
 1841 § 1, 2014; Ord.
 1817 § 5, 2013)

 1.12.140 Definitions.